 The Photos App is one of the underrated software available by default on Windows 10.
-It is capable of many tasks, which are not known to many and is always shunned by Windows users.
+It is capable of many tasks, which are not known to many, and is always shunned by Windows users.
 You can edit videos and images, rotate them and create slideshows of the precious snapshots and memories, you have stored on your computer.
-However, for those who use the Photos App, you might sometimes face issues using it.
+However, those who use the Photos App might sometimes face issues using it.
 Here are some quick and simple fixes that do not require hardcore troubleshooting steps.

 Steps to Fix Issues with Photos App in Windows 10

 As mentioned earlier, Windows 10 Photos App is a default software, and hence, the program files are included as a part of the system files of the operating system.
 In other words, any issues with the Photos App on Windows 10 can be resolved if the Windows 10 system files are repaired.
 The first method is a generic method to resolve most of the issues on the Windows 10 operating system.

 Method 1.
 Run the System File Checker utility tool.

 Microsoft has included a few tools in the Windows 10 operating system that can scan the computer for system files, identify them if corrupted, and repair/replace them if needed.
 To run the system file checker or SFC, follow these steps: